How To Cut Your Quinceañera Cake Cost

 A huge way to save money on your quinceañera cake is to bake it yourself.
 See if one of your padrinos/madrinas can help!
 It’ll truly save you tons!
 Plus, you can then have the freedom to decorate it however you want.
 There are tons of recipes online to find the perfect one for your quince.
 One of our biggest tips to is practice baking and decorating months before the big party so you can make sure you’ve got it down exactly how you want it!
 Bake for family and friend gatherings beforehand to get your practice in!

 Keep your quince cake simple!
 There are a ton of different factors that go into making a cake, and labor is the number one reason for your price to go up.
 Opt for a more simple looking quince cake that takes much less time to make but is equally delicious!
 You can always add some extra decorations yourself to make sure it looks as great as you want it to too!

 Skip the Fondant

 Keeping in the spirit of simple; ask your baker to decorate with buttercream instead of fondant.
 Yes, fondant is amazing for making intricate designs, but it is also very time-consuming for your baker.
 Opt for buttercream frosting and keep to a more simple design.
 You’d be surprised what kind of designs can still be achieved with buttercream.
 Plus, it tastes better.
-You can also save some money by skipping the crazy designs and decorating with real, fresh flowers.

 DIY Cake Topper